Chronology

 June 1990

 Works again with Saff at his new shop Saff Tech in Oxford, Maryland, to create a bas-relief, Suspended Mobile, and Water Lily prints based on Monet’s late Water Lilies.
-Creates six in enamel which feature a handmade swirling design on metal developed by Saff using a rubber drill bit.
-Designs individual wood frames for several of the enamel prints.
+Creates six Water Lilies with screenprinted enamel that feature a swirling design on metal developed by Saff.
+Designs individual wood frames for several of them.

 September 1990